Rama Vaidyanathan

 Rama Vaidyanathan is an Indian bharatnatyam artist from Delhi.

-She is one of the directors of Ganesha Natyalaya, one of the best Bharatanatyam institutes of the country.
+She is the President of Ganesa Natyalaya, one of the best centres for Bharatanatyam institutes of the country.
 She has toured the country and the world, performing and showcasing her art.

-She is married to C. V. Kamesh, CXO at Hitachi India, and son of Saroja Vaidyanathan.
+She is married to C. V. Kamesh, formerly a CXO at Hitachi India, and son of Saroja Vaidyanathan.

 Rama Vaidyanathan received the Kerala Sangeetha Nataka Akademi Award in 2013, and the Sangeet Natak Akademi Award in 2017.